Mummies Alive!: North America

 Mummies Alive! originally aired on syndicated television stations in the United States (mostly on The WB, UPN and Fox affiliates), being distributed through Hasbro's Claster Television.
 In February 1998, Bohbot Entertainment acquired the syndication rights to the series and aired it on their BKN block until 2000.

 In September 2004, the series alongside Sonic Underground was added to the syndicated DIC Kids Network block, where both shows would air during the weekends as part of an hour of non-E/I material.

 From 2009-2010, the series aired every Sunday on Cookie Jar Toons on This TV.

 In Canada, the series aired on YTV.
+Three of the series' episodes were combined and released as the 1998 film Mummies Alive!
+The Legend Begins, produced by DIC Entertainment.

 Overseas

 In the United Kingdom, the series first aired on GMTV on the Disney-produced block Diggit as one of its launch programmes.
 It later aired on Sky One from 1999 until 2002.
 From 2004–2006, the series aired on ITV2 as part of GMTV2 Kids (later Action Stations!).

-In India, the Hindi-dubbed version of the show ran on Cartoon Network, with children of all ages, pre-teens and teens alike, enjoying it.
+In India, the Hindi-dubbed version of the show ran on Cartoon Network.
 It was also dubbed into Tamil and Malayalam and aired on Sun TV and Amrita TV in the early 2000s, becoming popular in South India.
-In India, the show was telecasted on DD Metro Channel from 1998 - 2000, and was later converted to DD News.
+The show was telecasted on DD Metro Channel from 1998 to 2000, and was later converted to DD News.

-Home video releases
+Home media

 United States

 The three part "Family Feud" arc was edited together as a single film, entitled Mummies Alive!
 The Legend Begins, and was released on VHS on April 7, 1998, by Buena Vista Home Entertainment.

 In August 2001, the first four episodes of the series were released on VHS and DVD simply titled Mummies Alive!, by Lions Gate Home Entertainment and Trimark Home Video.
 The DVD version also included a bonus episode, as well as an interview with Andy Heyward and Ivan Reitman about the series.

 In October 2003, Sterling Entertainment released the first three episodes on VHS and DVD under the title of Mummies Alive! - The Beginning.
-The DVD release contains the four episode as a bonus.
+The DVD release contains the fourth episode as a bonus.
 NCircle Entertainment re-released the DVD in August 2007.